nanvel/blog/2020/07/ruby.md

 ```ruby
 1.upto(4) { |x; y, z| p x } # y and z - are block local variables
 ```

+#### Proc object

+A proc object represent a block.

+Both procs and lambdas are functions rather than methods invoken on an object.

 ### Struct